Masoud647/Masoud647.github.io/README.md

 2.5.3 Bill of Materials/Budget
 ------------------------------

-The main materials/components required for my project are a raspberry pi, webcam and barcodes.
+The main materials/components required for our project are a raspberry pi, webcam and barcodes.
 Added features/materials are PCB for light indicator, sound bar and acrylic box.
 The PCB and acrylic box were both provided by the school.
 In addition, the raspberry pi requires a monitor, keyboard and mouse to be setup.
-My budget was fairly simple and not expensive except for the raspberry pi kit.
-My full excel version of my budget is provided in my GitHub page.
+Our budget was fairly simple and not expensive except for the raspberry pi kit.
+Our full excel version of my budget is provided in our GitHub page.

 ![Budget](https://masoud647.github.io/Buildlog/BudgetPciture.PNG)